EllisBale/movie_portal/README.md

 - **QR Code Tickets**: Generate a QR code for each booking so users can scan it on entry to the cinema.
 - **Search Bar on Navbar**: Add a search function for users to quickly find specific films instead of scrolling.
 Search could include films, genres, food and drink items, and showtimes.
 - **Admin Dashboard Analytics**: Provide site admins/staff with an analytics dashboard displaying user activity and booking statistics.
-- **Payment Intergration**: Allow users to book and pay for tickets online without visiting the cinema.
+- **Payment Integration**: Allow users to book and pay for tickets online without visiting the cinema.
 This feature would build on the seat booking system and could use a payment integration tool such as Stripe via the Django package `django-stripe-payments`.
 - **Memberships**: Introduce membership tiers offering benefits such as discounts on films and food & drink items, with higher tiers unlocking greater rewards.
 - **Movie Trailer**: Add the ability for users to watch film trailers, displayed on the `films_detail.html` page for each film.
-- **Delete Modal**: Add a custom modal instead of the alert function in js to give users better user experience.
+- **Delete Modal**: Add a custom modal instead of the alert function in js to give users a better user experience.